CuarzoSoftware/Louvre/README.md

 ## 🖌️ Renderering

-Within Louvre, you have the flexibility to either employ your own OpenGL ES 2.0 shaders/programs, use the Louvre::LPainter class for fundamental 2D rendering, or leverage the Louvre::LScene and Louvre::LView system, which manages buffer damage and can also handle input events for you.
+Within Louvre, you have the flexibility to either employ your own OpenGL ES 2.0 shaders/programs, use the LPainter class for fundamental 2D rendering, or leverage the LScene and LView system, which manages buffer damage and can also handle input events for you.
 Additionally, it's possible to combine these three approaches as needed.

 ## 🔲 Tested Hardware